aqilfiqran/Indexing/README.md

   You can set all image you want to index on ./static/images if you want to change image

 requirement :
-- pip :
+- PIP :
-  Run on your linux terminal : sudo apt install python3-pip
+  run on your linux terminal -> sudo apt install python3-pip

 Sources :